-The College of Engineering at SIU-Carbondale and the School of Engineering at SIU-Edwardsville have entered into a cooperative Ph.D. program in Engineering Science which enables students to do work on both campuses.
+The College of Engineering, Computing, Technology, and Mathematics at SIU-Carbondale and the School of Engineering at SIU-Edwardsville have entered into a cooperative Ph.D. program in Engineering Science which enables students to do work on both campuses.
 The cooperative Engineering Science Ph.D. program offers the following areas of concentration: Civil and Environmental Engineering, Electrical and Computer Engineering, Industrial and Quality Engineering, and Mechanical Engineering and Energy Processes.
 Please also see the SIUE website at http://www.siue.edu/academics/degrees-and-programs/doctoral/engineering-science/index.shtml.

 Admission to the program requires a Master of Science degree in Engineering or a related field with a GPA of 3.25/4.0 or higher.
 Applications for admission must include the following: M.S. thesis abstract, a statement of interest, Bachelor and Master degree transcripts, GRE scores, and three reference letters.
 International applicants should also include a photocopy of the page(s) of your passport showing your name, date of birth, and country of citizenship and TOEFL or IELTS score.
 Admission to the program is made by the Engineering Science Ph.D.
 Committee.

 Admission to the doctoral program also requires the identification of an initial graduate adviser for each student.
 For students seeking admission to the cooperative Ph.D.
 Program, both an initial SIU-Edwardsville advisor along with an initial SIU-Carbondale co-advisor must be identified.
 This advisor will be responsible with the student for planning the student’s

 The program core consists of 11 hours of